 Hardship and disease, many died, gave their lives for a better life, triumph and sorrow,

-They survive and live In those today whom overcome and succeed, worked through their pain,
+They survive and live in those today who overcome and succeed, worked through their pain,

-The Western world has changed but the blood and souls from the past are burried, their spirits
+The western world has changed but the blood and souls from the past are buried, their spirits

 Maybe among us in ways as they are also surely gone off beyond this world where peace is theirs.